 Missed or Cancelled Appointments/Late Arrivals

+In order to be respectful of the medical needs of our patients please be courteous and call Rheumatology Center Of Houston promptly if you are unable to attend an appointment.
+Appointments are in high demand, and your early cancellation will give another person the ability to have access to timely medical care.
+This is how we can best serve the needs of our patients.
 As a courtesy, we attempt to contact every patient to remind them of their appointment.
 However, it is the responsibility of the patient to arrive for their appointment on time.
 Cancellations must be received 24 hours in advance.
 We reserve the right to charge for missed, cancelled, or no-show appointments.
-Such fees are available for review with our office manager.
+Please note that these fees are a patient responsibility and will not be billed to your insurance company.
+Such fees are available for review with our practice manager.
 If you arrive more than 15 minutes late, we reserve the right to ask you to reschedule.
 If you are running late we recommend that you call our office to verify your appointment will be honored.

 We request that you obtain refills during your office visit.
-If there has been an over-site, please have your pharmacy fax us a refill request.
+If there has been an over-sight, please have your pharmacy fax us a refill request.
 Please plan ahead as refills may take up to 2 business days to authorize.
 We will only authorize refills during office hours.
 Medications will not be refilled if a patient continues to miss scheduled appointments or has not been evaluated by his/her physician in a timely manner.
+Female patients should notify the provider or nurse if there is any chance they may be pregnant.

 Co-payments, Deductibles, and Collections

 Co-payments, co-insurances, and deductibles are due at the time of service.
 If your medical plan determines a service is “not covered,” you will be responsible for the charge.
 Payment is due upon receipt of statement from the office or next office visit.
-We accept cash, checks, and credit/debit cards.
+We accept cash, check, and credit/debit cards.
+Payments can also be made online from our website: www.rheumatologycenterfofhouston.com.
+Your insurance entity dictates your co-pay, deductible and coverage.
+In the event you are unable to pay your contracted obligations we will give you the opportunity to reschedule your appointment to a more convenient time.

 Some insurances will require a referral from your primary physician to see a specialist or to have certain procedures such as injections.
 If this applies to you, please make sure your physician sends us a referral to avoid delays in you seeing the specialist.
 If we do not have a referral for a procedure, you may be asked to return another day to have that procedure done after we obtain a proper referral.
 If you have questions about your plan’s policy, please contact the membership department of your plan.